pull-fiction/make-crops-not-war/index.md

 <iframe class="plot" src="assets/plots/crop-rate.html"></iframe>

 As expected, the majority of countries experience positive crop production growth during peaceful periods.
 In contrast, the rates during periods of conflict are quite unexpected.
-As can be seen on the plot, countries tend to experience more extreme changes during times of conflict, whether it be growth or decline.
+As can be seen on the plot, countries tend to experience more extreme changes during times of conflict, whether it be growth or decline (**not sure about this**).
 Interestingly, the countries with negative growth rates during conflicts are mainly countries that have not endured many years in war.
 It is possible that countries that are more frequently in conflict have developed better strategies to protect their agricultural production.

 Now, let's continue our investigation country-wise.
 These last 60 years have been the most peaceful time our world has ever experienced.
-But did you know we have had 111 wars?
+Did you know we have had 111 wars?
 The plot below shows the **evolution of total crop production** of each country.
 The years during which a country was in conflict are displayed in red.

 <iframe class="plot" src="assets/plots/crops-vs-year2.html"></iframe>

-Clearly, different countries exhibit **wildly different behaviours**.
-Even the very same country has very different trends in different wars (like, for example, Afghanistan: you can check it on the plot above).
+Clearly, different countries exhibit **remarkably different behaviours**.
+Even the very same country might very different trends in different wars (like, for example, Afghanistan: you can check it on the plot above).

 ## A case study: Lebanon

 We got particularly curious about **Lebanon**.
 This small Middle-east country has suffered quite a brutal civil war, and not a short one (1975-1990).
-Despite that, its production **increases** steeply during the conflict.
+Despite this, its production **increased** steeply during the conflict.
 Moreover, the considerable length of the conflict and the fact that it falls nicely in the middle of our food data time frame makes it ideal for our case study.
 Let's first take another look at the evolution of Lebanon's crop production.

 <iframe class="plot" src="assets/plots/leb-crops-vs-year.html"></iframe>

 ## The background